The Slants: Activism and philanthropy

 Since its origins, the Slants have been involved with social justice organizations across the country to bring more attention to issues pertaining to marginalized communities.
 On a local level, the band worked with groups like the Asian Pacific American Network of Oregon (APANO) to build a new community center, revitalize a neighborhood through economic prosperity initiatives, and voter registration campaigns.
 Internationally, the band helped raise money to rescue North Korean refugees through Liberty in Korea.

 In 2009, they released a special remix album where 100% of profits were donated to help fund research on the disparities faced by Asian women in cancer research.

 In 2011–2012, the band toured military bases for troops serving overseas to highlight diverse experiences shortly after the high-profile suicide of Danny Chen.
 In addition, they were invited by the Oregon State Penitentiary's Asian Club to perform for inmates.
 In 2017, they were invited to participate in President Barack Obama's Act to Change campaign by the White House Initiative on Asian Americans and Pacific Islanders to aid in the campaign against bullying.
 The compilation album released as a result ironically included the band's single, From The Heart, which served as an "open letter to the Trademark Office", released one month before the band appeared before the Supreme Court.

 In 2019, the band released the single "Anthem" as to highlight issues of police brutality.
 The band gave the song free to anyone willing to donate to an organization working on issues of racial justice.
 They have also produced other music videos to highlight issues around social justice and civic engagement.

 The Slants started their own nonprofit organization, The Slants Foundation, to provide mentoring and scholarships to aspiring artist–activists of color.
 It is a volunteer-driven organization that is working to create a community that is "dedicated to providing unique perspectives to social issues – their own 'slant' on the world."

 During the COVID-19 pandemic in 2020, The Slants Foundation responded to the rise in attacks on the Asian American community and impact on the artists by funding projects that sought to create meaningful connections rooted in empathy.
 The "Countering Hate with Art" campaign helped fund numerous works in music, poetry, and film.

 In 2021, members of the band helped launch CPOC Music, the first U.S-based music business conference for and by artists of color.
+Today, several former band members serve as volunteers and members of the board of directors for The Slants Foundation.